EVogel1999/nyble/content/posts/intro-solidity.md

  * Deposits ether to the contract
  */
 function deposit() payable public isClient {
-    // Emit an event saying the contract recieved the deposit emit PaymentReceived(msg.sender, msg.value);
+    // Emit an event saying the contract received the deposit emit PaymentReceived(msg.sender, msg.value);
 }